ethermap/org/README.md

 ## Mathematician / Tactical Economist
-Visionary thinker in any advanced mathematics, including combinatorics, graphs, constant functions
+Visionary thinker in any advanced mathematics, including combinatorics, graph theory, linear algebra, functional mathematics.
+Ideally your work and approach can manifest experimental prototypes and proofs of concepts.
+Python Jupyter Notebooks, Seaborn, Custom UI, WebGL.
+Readout in Python dataframes, porting to or rendering from real-time real-world dataframes returned from Cassandra, NEO4J or some other genious database which you believe we absolutely need to use.